 theplanetbrief.com /eco/

-Refurbished electronics can be a practical way to reduce waste and save money, but the word "refurbished" is not enough.
-A good purchase depends on warranty, grading, battery health, software support, returns and whether the device will be useful for long enough to justify buying it.
+Refurbished electronics can reduce waste and cut the cost of phones, laptops and tablets, but the word "refurbished" is not enough.
+A good purchase depends on warranty, grading, battery health, software support, returns and whether the device will stay useful long enough to avoid becoming e-waste again.

 The short answer